easy-updates-manager/easy-updates-manager/readme.txt

 == Changelog ==
 = 4.7.0 =
 * Slight change in metabox order.
-* Minor change in the readme.txt.
+* Change description in the readme.txt.
 * Works with WordPress Version 4.1
+* Added back the FAQ in the readme.txt.

 = 4.6.0 =
 * Removed unknown character to fix debug error.